Image courtesy of Brandon.N via Flickr.com

 We sincerely agreed and then left him for pancakes and soda water.

 I expected him to be sitting on the curb when we came out, just like I had found him: clad in his black hoodie and blue jeans, ready to recite another line from another early 90’s movie.
-He was fond of dramas and comedies.
-But, he was gone, just like he’d said he would be.
+He was fond of dramas and comedies; however, he was gone, just like he said.

 Meeting Bobthello was one of the highlights of my trip.

-All in all, though I would not recommend putting yourself in danger or talking to random people all the time—the cliche story of “stranger danger” is a real thing, especially in New Orleans… seriously, watch yourself in new places and new cities—; but, when you have a good feeling about someone whom you bump into on your trip, and you’re in a safe public place, maybe say hi and have a conversation.
+All in all, I would not recommend putting yourself in danger or talking to random people all the time—the cliché story of “stranger danger” is a real thing, especially in New Orleans… seriously, watch yourself in new places and new cities.
+But, when you have a good feeling about someone you bump into on your trip, and you’re in a safe public place, maybe say hi and have a conversation.